GPT2099/Kickstarter-Analysis/README.md

 # Kickstarting with Excel
-Performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends by Gordie Thompson for UT Data Analytics Bootcamp 2020

 ## Overview of Project